nevenjovanovic/croatiae-auctores-latini-textus/README.md

 [![DOI](https://zenodo.org/badge/36577371.svg)](https://zenodo.org/badge/latestdoi/36577371)

-TEI XML encoded Latin texts from the Croatian auctores Latini collection, freely available under a [CC-BY license](LICENSE.md).
+TEI XML encoded Latin texts from the [Croatiae auctores Latini](https://croala.ffzg.unizg.hr) collection, freely available under a [CC-BY license](LICENSE.md).

-The files edited here are published as a [PhiloLogic](https://sites.google.com/site/philologic3/) collection [CroALa](croala.ffzg.unizg.hr) (there is a [testing deployment](http://solr.ffzg.hr/philo4/croala0/) under PhiloLogic 4), and as a BaseX XML database (see an earlier analysis in [Quadrata rotundis](http://solr.ffzg.hr/dokuwiki/doku.php/z:crotyr-quadrata) paper).
+The files edited here are published as a [PhiloLogic](https://sites.google.com/site/philologic3/) collection [CroALa](croala.ffzg.unizg.hr).
+There is a [testing deployment](http://solr.ffzg.hr/philo4/croala0/) under PhiloLogic 4.

-The [BaseX](https://basex.org/) XML db will be published through own simple text publishing and searching system; see the directories [croalabro](/scripts/croalabro) and [croalabro-xqm](/scripts/croalabro-xqm).
+There is also a [BaseX](https://basex.org/) XML database (see an earlier analysis in [Quadrata rotundis](http://solr.ffzg.hr/dokuwiki/doku.php/z:crotyr-quadrata) paper).
+The XML db is published through own simple text publishing and searching system on the CroALa site; see the directories [croalabro](/scripts/croalabro) and [croalabro-xqm](/scripts/croalabro-xqm).

 * Address of this Git repo: on [Github](https://github.com/nevenjovanovic/croatiae-auctores-latini-textus)